KernFerm/Bubbles-Hub/readme.md

 - **Navigation**: Use the scrollbar to view more projects if available.
 - **Exit**: Use the `Quit` button located at the bottom of the window to close the application.

+## Updates
+- Will be updating this from time to time.
+- Make Sure To Check for updates.

 ## Screenshot
 ![screenshot](https://github.com/KernFerm/Bubbles-Hub/blob/main/Screenshot/Screenshot.png)